lyzetam/fakocluster-apps/apps/audio-compressor/README.md

 ### Files Not Being Processed
 - Check `SKIP_PROCESSED` setting
 - Verify directory pattern matches your directory names
+- For SFTP backend: Check if files already exist on SFTP destination
 - Check logs for specific errors

+### SFTP Upload Failures
+- Check network connectivity to SFTP server
+- Verify `SFTP_DEST_PATH` exists or can be created
+- Check SFTP server permissions
+- Files will automatically fall back to local storage if upload fails
+- Review manifest for `storage_location` field to see where files were saved

 ### Out of Space
 - Monitor PVC usage